 Surgical options for treatment of severe COPD include

-The effect on ABGs is variable and not predictable, but most patients who require oxygen therapy before surgery continue to need it.
+The effect on arterial blood gas measurements is variable and not predictable, but most patients who require oxygen therapy before surgery continue to need it.
 Improvement is less than that with lung transplantation.
 The mechanism of improvement is believed to be enhanced lung recoil and improved diaphragmatic function.

 Rarely, patients have extremely large bullae that compress the functional lung.
 These patients can be helped by surgical resection of these bullae, with resulting relief of symptoms and improved pulmonary function.
 Generally, resection is most beneficial for patients with bullae affecting more than one third of a hemithorax and an FEV1 about half of the predicted normal value.
 Improved pulmonary function is related to the amount of normal or minimally diseased lung tissue that was compressed by the resected bullae.
 Serial chest x-rays and CT scans are the most useful procedures for determining whether a patient’s functional status is due to compression of viable lung by bullae or to generalized emphysema.
 A markedly reduced DLCO (< 40% predicted) indicates widespread emphysema and suggests a poorer outcome from surgical resection.

-Lung transplantation can be single or double.
+Lung transplantation Lung and Heart-Lung Transplantation Lung or heart-lung transplantation is an option for patients who have respiratory insufficiency or failure and who remain at risk of death despite optimal medical treatment.
+The most common... read more can be single or double.
 Perioperative complications tend to be lower with single-lung transplantation, but some evidence shows that survival time is increased with double-lung transplantation.
-Candidates for transplantation are patients < 65 yr with an FEV1 < 25% predicted after bronchodilator therapy or with severe pulmonary hypertension.
+Candidates for transplantation are patients < 65 years with an FEV1 < 25% predicted after bronchodilator therapy or with severe pulmonary hypertension.
 The goal of lung transplantation is to improve quality of life, because survival time is not necessarily increased.
-The 5-yr survival after transplantation for emphysema is 45 to 60%.
+The 5-year survival after transplantation for emphysema is 45 to 60%.
 Lifelong immunosuppression is required, with the attendant risk of opportunistic infections.

-Relieve symptoms rapidly with primarily short-acting beta-adrenergic drugs and decrease exacerbations with inhaled corticosteroids, long-acting beta-adrenergic drugs, long-acting anticholinergic drugs, or a combination.
+Relieve symptoms of chronic obstructive pulmonary disease rapidly with primarily short-acting beta-adrenergic drugs and decrease exacerbations with inhaled corticosteroids, long-acting beta-adrenergic drugs, long-acting anticholinergic drugs, or a combination.